 How to care for your skin on a road trip — 10 top tips

-Summer is here and many of us are hitting the open road and traveling for the first time in a long time.
-But how do you look after your skin when you don’t have your usual facilities?
+Summer is here and many of us are hitting the road and traveling for the first time in a long time.
+But how do you look after your skin when you are away from home?
 Here’s our 10 top tips for keeping your skin happy and healthy on the road.

 1. Wash your face twice a day

 It sounds obvious, but when you’re traveling and your schedule changes, so does your skincare routine.
-This is especially true if you’re on a road trip and don’t always have access to fresh water.
+This is especially true if you’re on a road trip and don’t always have access to your regular products.
 But washing your face twice a day is the best thing you can do to keep your skin healthy, and remove all the accumulated dirt and pollution from the road.

 2. Bathe in lukewarm water